PauloHJ/PiWall/README.md

 ## Contact

 Please, if you have any trouble while configuring your PiWall, I´ll be glad to help, if possible.
-Don't hesitate to contact me at [paulo_hdez@outlook.com](mailto:paulo_hdez@outlook.com).
+Don't hesitate to contact me at my [email](mailto:paulo_hdez@outlook.com), paulo_hdez@outlook.com.